ctford/cljs-bach/README.md

 Usage
 -----

+Firstly, create an audio context.
+You only need one, and if you keep creating them the browser will run out and error on you.

+    (defonce context (audio-context))

 See [Klangmeister](http://ctford.github.io/klangmeister/) for examples of how to build synthesisers.
-Once you have one, use `run-with` to give it an audio context, a time to run at and a duration.

-    (def context (audio-context))
+Here's a simple one.
+Note the use of `connect->` to join together simple parts together.

     (defn ping [freq]
       (connect->
         (square freq)         ; Try a sawtooth wave.
-        (percussive 0.01 0.4)
+        (percussive 0.01 0.4) ; Try varying the attack and decay.
-        (gain 0.1)))
+        (gain 0.1)))          ; Try a bigger gain.

+Once you have a synth, connect it to `destination` and use `run-with` to give it an audio context, a time to run at and a duration.

     ; Play the ping synthesiser now, at 440 hertz.
+    (-> (ping 440)
+        (connect-> destination)
-    (-> (ping 440) (run-with context (current-time context) 1.0))
+        (run-with context (current-time context) 1.0)))

-Make sure you create an audio context once and store it somewhere.
-You should only need one, and if you keep creating them the browser will run out and error on you.
+If you forget to connect a synth to `destination`, then you'll here no sound, because nothing will be sent to the speakers.

 Design
 ------